Skip to main content

 Jesus and the Abolitionists

-Terry J. Stokes, a lay theologian, presents a radical message of love and mutual thriving in his book, Jesus and the Abolitionists.
+Terry J. Stokes (pictured above), is a lay theologian who presents a radical message of love and mutual thriving in his book, Jesus and the Abolitionists.
 He offers a systematic Christian theology that centers on anarchy, a political structure based on “anti-rulership.”
 Stokes challenges the popular notion of anarchy as chaos, offering a fresh perspective.
 The nation-state is a system of dominance rooted in violence and coercion, which contrasts with anarchy’s emphasis on personal autonomy and mutual benefit.

 Stokes’ manifesto is not just a recounting of his family and personal history but a deep dive into the dichotomy of opposing views of true liberation.
 His work is a refresher on Biblical scripture that centers on anti-establishment themes, with the potential to inspire a fresh perspective on the intersection of theology, social justice, and political theory.